-I was a teenager the first time someone told me I had an addictive personality.
+I was a teenager the first time someone told me I had an addictive personality, and I didn’t know what it meant.
 “Oh!”
-I said brightly, flattered.
+I said brightly.
 “Meaning people find me addictive?”
 I was picturing myself as this alluring, magnetic creature.
 “NO,” they shot back rudely.
 “It just means that you get addicted to things very fast.”

 It wasn’t the last time anyone said that to me, and I have to admit, they have all been correct.
 When I start getting addicted to ANYTHING, I feel this pentup, excited, nervous energy coursing through my blood, like there is a happy little person is in my brain hopping up and down on the spot shouting more more more “MORE MORE MORE MORE MORE OF THIS”.
 It’s at the back of my mind always.
 (So many examples.
 The Sims.
 Chalk paint.
 Jamaica Blue walnut brownies.
 Marie Kondo.
 The other night, when Mr Nerd taught me how to play Blackjack, then dragged me away from the table once my eyes got the crazy gleam.
 Forbrydelsen.
 Work.
 Pinterest.
 Manhattan Nest.
 Words with Friends.
 Coffee.
 SNES Battle. etc).